Tatra 813: Bodywork

 Cabin is all steel construction of COE design.
 It does not tilt; access to the engine is via removable engine cowlings inside the cabin.
 The cab is available in two-seater two-door version and "crew cab" seven-seater four-door.
 The military specs cabs include a roof hatch or two in the case of the crew-cab.
 All cabs use a self-contained diesel heater, and can be used to warm the engine before starting.
 Another military feature is CTI central tire inflation system controlled from the cab for each wheel independently, plus the cab-controlled ability to pressurize gearbox and differential housings prior to fording.
 The 8×8 models have the ability to cross trenches 1.4 meters wide and vertical obstacles 0.6 meters high.
 Fording depth (static including the wave) is 1.4 meters (KOLOS 8×8).
-The vehicle top speed is in the neighborhood of about 50mph, or 92 km/h (NT & NTH), 80 km/h (KOLOS), 70 km/h (hauler), 60 km/h (S1) at about 2000 engine rpm.
+The vehicle top speed is in the neighborhood of about 92 km/h (NT & NTH), 80 km/h (KOLOS), 70 km/h (hauler), 60 km/h (S1) at about 2000 engine rpm.